denismakogon/fn-tricks/README.md

 Redirect requires to keep original connection up and you HTTP client will likely follow the redirects.

-## Recursive Fn function needs to be asynchronous
+## recursive Fn function needs to be asynchronous

 In case of sync execution, Fn will keep the connection between a caller and a function within the call timeout, but not in case of async execution.
 Fn behaves differently in terms of async calls.
 A caller will get the call ID for each execution, so, there would be no blocking connections.